d3-worgan/WheresMyGlassesBackend/README.md

 git clone https://github.com/AlexeyAB/darknet.git
 cd darknet
 ```
 2. Set the GPU option in the Makefile to 1, also set the LIBSO option to 1 to build for linux.
+You can also configure
-Also you can configure darknet to use CUDNN if it is installed.
+darknet to use CUDNN if it is installed.
 ```
 sed -i "s/GPU=0/GPU=1/" Makefile sed -i 's/LIBSO=0/LIBSO=1/' Makefile